anushka-DS/anushka-DS/README.md

 👯 I’ve recently worked on multiple Industrial relevant projects - *as part of my online Masters program*

-😄 Words that describe me - *Self-motivated, Focused, Hardworking, Story-teller, Enthusiast, Ambitious*
+😄 Words that describe me - *Self-motivated, Data-enthusiast, Cosmophile, Focused, Hardworking, Story-teller, Enthusiast, Ambitious*

 ⚡ Fun facts -  *Less than 0.5% of all data we create is ever analysed and used.*